subathanikaikumaran/payable-ipg-sdk/README.md

 fetching the notification.
 - It cannot test the payment notification on localhost.
 You need to submit a publicly accessible IP or domain based URL as your `notify_url` is to directly notify your server.
-- No payment status parameters are passed to the `notify_url` when redirecting the customer back to the Merchant’s website.
-You need to update your database upon fetching payment status by your script on `notify_url` & then show the payment status to the customer in the page on `notify_url` by fetching the status from your database.
+- No payment status parameters are passed to the `return_url` when redirecting the customer back to the Merchant’s website.
+You need to update your database upon fetching payment status by your script on `notify_url` & then show the payment status to the customer in the page on `return_url` by fetching the status from your database.

 ##### Server callback Json